2003 New Orleans Bowl

 The 2003 Wyndham New Orleans Bowl featured the North Texas Mean Green and the Memphis Tigers.
-It was North Texas's third consecutive New Orleans Bowl appearance.
+It was North Texas' third consecutive New Orleans Bowl appearance.

 Kicker Nick Bazaldua got North Texas on the board first with a 47-yard field goal to give the team an early 3–0 lead.
 Memphis quarterback Danny Wimprine scored on a 7-yard touchdown run to give Memphis a 7–3 lead.
 In the second quarter, Wimprine found Chris Kelley for a 10-yard touchdown pass, and a 14–3 lead.
 Stephen Gostkowski connected on a 21-yard field goal before halftime, to increase the lead to 17–3.

 In the third quarter, running back Patrick Cobbs scored on a 35-yard touchdown run to bring the score to 17–10.
 In the fourth quarter, running back LaKendus Cole scored on a 5-yard touchdown run to increase the lead to 24–10.
 Patrick Cobbs scored his second touchdown on a 2-yard run to bring the score to 24–17.
 Stephen Gostkowski finished the scoring with a 42-yard field goal, to make the final 27–17.